manulykebe/async-monitor.js/README.md

 ## new in v1.1

-The `WatchAll` function is now an `async` function.
+The `watchAll` function is now an `async` function.
 This enhancement allows you to nest groups as needed and utilize `then`, `catch`, and `finally` for improved functionality and better control over your asynchronous workflows.

 # Examples